this is an interlude

 as green.

-longing as we dance with the current
+bodies, longing as we

 i cannot name this interlude.